In most cases, ovarian cysts disappear in a few months without the need for treatment.

 This means you won't receive immediate treatment, but you may have an ultrasound scan a few weeks or months later to check if the cyst has gone.

-Due to the slightly increased risk of ovarian cancer in post-menopausal women, women who have been through the menopause may be advised to have ultrasound scans and blood tests every four months for a year.
+Due to the slightly increased risk of ovarian cancer in post-menopausal women and anyone with ovaries, those who have been through the menopause may be advised to have ultrasound scans and blood tests every four months for a year.

 If the scans show that the cyst has disappeared, further tests and treatment are not usually necessary.
 If the cyst is still there, surgery may be recommended.